UPDATED: February 2018

-Both the manufacture’s website and their product packaging state that the GMSS is BPA free.
+Both the manufacturer’s website and their product packaging state that the GMSS is BPA free.
 This is a claim that is made by only a handful of companies who manufacturer mouthpieces, GMSS being one of them.
-Industry wide, there seems to be a relationship between trustworthy companies who receive clearance through regulatory agencies such as the FDA and the use of BPA free material in their product.
+Industrywide, there seems to be a relationship between trustworthy companies who receive clearance through regulatory agencies such as the FDA and the use of BPA free material in their product.
 Generally speaking, most FDA cleared oral appliances are labeled as BPA free.

 Does The Good Morning Snore Solution Contain Latex?